wavecommander/spotify-set-operations/README.md

 ```
 In order to obtain these credentials you must create and register a Spotify app [here](https://developer.spotify.com/dashboard/applications).

-Use `python3 cli.py --playlist-search 'QUERY'` to search Spotify for playlists; the script will output the IDs in plain text.

-Use `python3 cli.py --album-search 'QUERY'` to search Spotify for albums; the script will output the IDs in plain text.
+Use `python3 cli.py --playlist-search 'QUERY' AND/OR --album-search 'QUERY'` to search Spotify for playlists AND/OR albums; the script will output the IDs in plain text.

 Use `python3 cli.py --playlist-ids IDS [IDS ...]
 AND/OR --album-ids IDS [IDS ...]` to list out the contents of the playlists with those ids and enter a Python set expression to perform set operations on the playlists.
 Performing a set operation will yield a new playlist on the signed-in Spotify account which you will be prompted to name.

 If you want to bypass prompting, use:

 `python3 cli.py -y --playlist-ids IDS [IDS ...] --album-ids IDS [IDS ...] --name 'NEW_PLAYLIST_NAME' --expr 'PYTHON_SET_EXPRESSION'`

+Sometimes errors happen; you may notice a multiple of 100 songs missing from your resulting playlist.
+A fix is coming.
+For now, you can use `--step-size N`, where N is 1 - 100, to reduce the number of songs lost in errors.

 ### Examples of Set Expressions